Author’s note: ButterflyMX access control fobs and key cards are encrypted and cannot be copied with an RFID copier.

 Key takeaways

-• A key fob is a popular entry method that grants tenants access to a property.
+- A key fob is a popular entry method that grants tenants access to a property by holding it up to the fob reader.

-• RFID copiers make it easy to copy a fob key.
+- RFID copiers make it easy to copy a fob.

-Keyless entry methods like key card and key fob systems have emerged as a popular way to grant seamless access to buildings.
+Keyless entry methods like key card and key fob systems have emerged as a popular way to grant seamless building access.
 However, because it’s so easy to copy a fob key, key fob cloning can pose a potential security risk.

 Read this post to learn what a key fob is and how to copy an apartment key fob.
 Then, discover how to use a smartphone as a key fob.
 Finally, explore a modern alternative to key fobs.